 AN AWARD WINNING SCHOOL

-Seaton Sluice First School holds the National Healthy Schools Award, National ECO Schools Green Flag Award, Gold Kite Mark for PE, Gold Sing Up Award and the Northumberland Award for Anti-Bullying.
+Seaton Sluice First School holds the National Healthy Schools Award, National ECO Schools Green Flag Award, Gold Kite Mark for PE, Platinum Sing Up Award and the Northumberland Award for Anti-Bullying.

 The LA provides us with funding to run the school, based upon the number of pupils on roll.
 The school has full responsibility for managing this money.
 This is known as LMS (Local Management of Schools).
 A School Improvement Partner can be made available for consultation purposes.
 Decisions concerning the spending of this money, however, rest with the school and the Governing Body.
 Matters of school finance are not kept from parents and the ongoing budget position of the school is usually an agenda item at Governing Body Meetings.